StratosNZ/test-se/README.md

 2.1 Employee Data Capture

-The following information must be captured for each employee:
+The following information must be captured for each employee: First Name, Last Name, Date of Birth, Address and Department
-First Name
-Last Name
-Date of Birth
-Address
-Department

 2.2 Department Management